 Toyota’s global vision of Respect for the Planet is a core value of the company and a driving force behind our environmental initiatives.
 Respect for the Planet is also the foundation for Toyota Motor North America’s (TMNA’s) environmental sustainability strategy.

-Two years ago, our parent company unveiled the Toyota Environmental Challenge 2050, which builds on that foundation and provides a blueprint for the next 30-plus years.
+In 2015, our parent company unveiled the Toyota Environmental Challenge 2050, which builds on the core value of Respect for the Planet and provides a blueprint for the next 30-plus years.
 Challenge 2050 consists of six goals that seek to go beyond zero environmental impact and create a net positive impact on society and the planet.
 In North America, we developed a regional Environmental Mission Statement that aligns Respect for the Planet and Challenge 2050 with our four focus areas and five-year environmental action plan.

 ENVIRONMENTAL CHALLENGE 2050

-The Toyota Environmental Challenge 2050, unveiled in September 2015, consists of six challenges that seek to go beyond merely minimizing environmental impact, to actually creating net positive change.
-For more information on Challenge 2050 and how it relates to our focus areas and our activities in North America, please see the following:
+The Toyota Environmental Challenge 2050, unveiled in September 2015, consists of six challenges that seek to go beyond merely minimizing environmental impact, to creating net positive change.
+For an overview of Challenge 2050 and how it relates to our focus areas and our activities in North America, please see Environmental 101.

-02 / Toyota's Environmental Challenge 2050 at Work in North America
+02 / The Toyota Environmental Challenge 2050 at Work in North America

 Toyota Motor North America (TMNA) has aligned our core focus areas with the global Environmental Challenge 2050.
 In each focus area, we are working toward zero environmental impact and, with outreach, toward a net positive impact for society and the planet.

 A global materiality assessment was conducted by our parent company, Toyota Motor Corporation (TMC), as part of developing the Toyota Environmental Challenge 2050.
-TMC evaluated global trends, risks and opportunities, including the United Nations 2030 Agenda and the 17 Sustainable Development Goals, and identified the following serious environmental issues facing society and the planet:
+TMC evaluated global trends, risks and opportunities, including the United Nations (UN) 2030 Agenda and the 17 Sustainable Development Goals (SDGs), and identified the following serious environmental issues facing society and the planet:

 TMC then evaluated the importance of these issues to Toyota and external stakeholders.
 As a result of this process, TMC identified six material issues: